craftercms/docs/source/developers/projects/craftercms/index.rst

         ./gradlew bundle -Penv=authoring -Pcrafter.bundle.archive=zip

-The command above will generate an authoring zip bundle in the bundles folder named ``crafter-cms-authoring.zip``.
-If the property ``crafter.bundle.archive`` is not specified, an authoring zip and tar file bundles will be generated.
+The command above will generate an authoring zip archive in the bundles folder named ``crafter-cms-authoring.zip``.
+If the property ``crafter.bundle.archive`` is not specified, an authoring zip and tar file archive will be generated.

 There are four more gradle bundle tasks available for use aside from ``bundle``:

-* ``delivery_bundle_tar`` - Bundles as a Tar file delivery environment
+* ``delivery_bundle_tar`` - Archives as a Tar file delivery environment
-* ``delivery_bundle_zip`` - Bundles as a Zip file delivery environment
+* ``delivery_bundle_zip`` - Archives as a Zip file delivery environment
-* ``authoring_bundle_tar`` - Bundles as a Tar file authoring environment
+* ``authoring_bundle_tar`` - Archives as a Tar file authoring environment
-* ``authoring_bundle_zip`` - Bundles as a Zip file authoring environment
+* ``authoring_bundle_zip`` - Archives as a Zip file authoring environment

-Here's an example using one of the above gradle task to generate an authoring zip bundle:
+Here's an example using one of the above gradle task to generate an authoring zip archive:

     .. code-block:: bash